 ZANAFLEX (tizanidine hydrochloride) by Enterprise Therapeutics is alpha-2-adrenergic receptor agonist and presumably reduces spasticity by increasing presynaptic inhibition of motor neurons.
 Approved for spasticity in adults.
 First approved in 1996.

 ZANAFLEX (tizanidine hydrochloride) is an oral small-molecule alpha-2-adrenergic receptor agonist approved in 1996 for treating spasticity in adults.
-It works by increasing presynaptic inhibition of motor neurons, primarily affecting polysynaptic spinal pathways to reduce muscle tone and spasticity.
+It works by increasing presynaptic inhibition of motor neurons, with greatest effects on polysynaptic pathways, thereby reducing spinal motor neuron facilitation.

 alpha-2-adrenergic receptor agonist and presumably reduces spasticity by increasing presynaptic inhibition of motor neurons.
 The effects of tizanidine are greatest on polysynaptic pathways.
 The overall effect of these actions is thought to reduce facilitation of spinal motor neurons.